 Disability insurance is meant to help the insured if long-term illness or injury makes working impossible.

 Naturally, you will want to look into what other kinds of insurance you will benefit from.

 The first type of malpractice insurance is called occurrence insurance.
 Occurrence insurance policies protect the doctor when claims are filed years after the incident occurred.
 As long as the policy was in effect on the day that the incident actually occurred.
 If a malpractice claim is filed against you after you retire or after you allow the policy to expire, you are still covered for the incident which the malpractice lawsuit is about.

 Claims-Made Physician's Malpractice Policies

-The type of malpractice called "claims-made" insurance policies are less expensive than Occurrence Insurance.
+The type of malpractice called claims-made insurance policies is less expensive than occurrence insurance.
 This kind of insurance offers insurance for specific years -- usually between one and five years.